plaid/plaid-node/README.md

 });
 ```

-See [here][12] for a complete list of options.
 The default timeout for requests is 10 minutes.

 ## Methods